Discussion in 'General Parenting' started by guest3, May 22, 2007.

 An anti depressant can make your son very, very impulsive and odd, if he has any sort of mood instability.
 Abilify can also sometimes have insomniac like results, and in some cases (like ours) make kids more manic.
 125 mg of Depakote is like taking an aspirin, I would think it would do none to nothing.
 I would find a good psychiatrist, have a good neuro pysch evaluation, and try some different medication combos.
 For us, it was medication after medication until we found Lithium - and then it was like a new beginning for my son.
 You just have to be diligent and determined to find the best fit for your child.

 As far as the stomach aches, it sounds like a stress related issue.
 Is the end of school testing, etc getting to him?

 Just wanted to send some hugs.
-I'm surprised the school district doesn't do more to keep him in school.
+I'm surprised the sd doesn't do more to keep him in school.

 In addition to anxiety, chronic stomach pain can be from some medications (like Lexapro).

 No advice, just sympathy.
-I am surprised the school district doesn't do more to keep him there also.
+I am surprised the SD doesn't do more to keep him there also.
 I hope difficult child II is stabilized soon.

 Like your difficult child 1, I suspect my difficult child will fail the school year also.
 My goals for him have changed throughout the year from "pass all of your classes with a C or higher", to "some classes", to "passing with a D is better than not passing at all", to "at least pass the electives".
 As the year comes to an end my goal is for him just to go to school every day. sigh.